 specifies a stopping criterion based on the best integer objective (BestInteger) and the best bound on the objective function value (BestBound).
-The relative objective gap is equal to indicates whether to scale the problem matrix.
-SCALE= can take either of the values AUTOMATIC (-1) and NONE (0).
-SCALE=AUTOMATIC scales the matrix as determined by PROC OPTMILP; SCALE=NONE disables scaling.
-The default value is AUTOMATIC.
+The relative objective gap is equal to

 When this value becomes smaller than the specified gap size number, the procedure stops.
 The value of number can be any nonnegative number; the default value is 1E-4.